OmniaEmam/Udacity-Hosting-FullStack-App-Project/README.md

 # Hosting a Full-Stack Application

+# Udagram
+This application is a fairly simple application that includes all the main components of a Full-Stack web application.
+It builds by a database component using Postgres and RDS in AWS and frontend using Angular, backend using Node.js and Express.
+The project is uploaded and deployed via AWS and CircleCi
+- **The link of deploying** : ```http://o-udagram.s3-website-us-east-1.amazonaws.com```

 ### **This Project build by :**
 - [Node](https://nodejs.org) - Javascript Runtime
 - [TypeScript](https://www.typescriptlang.org/) -  Syntactic superset of JavaScript which adds static typing